ludocode/onramp/core/cci/2-full/README.md

 # Onramp Compiler -- Final Stage

 The final stage Onramp compiler is simple and fairly traditional.
-It uses a handwritten recursive-descent parser, it generates a simple parse tree, and it compiles it (poorly) to basic blocks in memory.
+It uses a handwritten recursive-descent parser, it generates a simple parse tree, and it compiles to basic blocks in memory.
 Minor optimizations are performed on the parse tree.

+The compiler produces [Onramp Intermediate Representation](../../../docs/intermediate-representation.md), a simple assembly-like language.
+This is optimized and converted to assembly by the [code generator cg/1](../../cg/1-full/).

 Despite its simplicity, we aim to implement most of C11 with many C23 features and many GNU and other extensions.

-The compiler itself also has some optimizations in its implementation.
-For example it uses [string interning](https://en.wikipedia.org/wiki/String_interning) to make token comparisons fast.
-We also intern some base types.
-In combination with a faster libc, the final compiler is much faster than previous stages, especially after recompiling itself with optimizations.

 The compiler implements a command-line interface similar to GCC and friends, but extension usage causes errors by default.
 Pass `-fgnu-extensions` or a `-std=gnu*` mode to make it behave more like GCC.
 (When passed to the driver, these also define `__GNUC__`.)
 See the [Usage Guide](../../../docs/usage-guide.md) for details.

-NOTE: The compiler is currently being converted to generate [intermediate representation](../../../docs/intermediate-representation.md) instead of assembly.
-In the meantime you'll see lots of `#ifdef CCI2_IR` in the code.
+NOTE: The compiler has recently been converted in-place to generate [intermediate representation](../../../docs/intermediate-representation.md) instead of assembly.
+You may see lots of `#ifdef CCI2_IR` remaining in the code.
 The assembly generation will be removed once the IR is complete.

 ## Components

 - `arithmetic` - Wrappers for `long long`, `float` and `double` math.
-- `block` - A basic block of instructions, starting with a label and ending in a `jmp` or `ret`.
+- `block` - A basic block of instructions, starting with a label and ending in a `br`, `jmp` or `ret`.
 - `common` - Common utility code such as error handling functions.
-- `emit` - Low-level functions for writing the output file: bytes and numbers, opcode and register names, etc.
+- `emit` - Low-level functions for writing the output file: bytes and numbers, opcodes and temporaries, etc.
 - `enum` - The container for an enum and its values.
 - `function` - The container for a function.
 Contains its parse tree and its list of basic blocks.
 - `generate` - Code generation.
 Converts the parse tree into basic blocks of instructions.